zquestz/omniauth-google-oauth2/README.md

 This flow is immune to replay attacks, and conveys no useful information to a man in the middle.

-The omniauth-google-oauth2 gem supports this mode of operation out of the box.
+The omniauth-google-oauth2 gem supports this mode of operation when `provider_ignores_state` is set to `true`.
 Implementors simply need to add the appropriate JavaScript to their web page, and they can take advantage of this flow.
 An example JavaScript snippet follows.

 ```javascript
 // Basic hybrid auth example following the pattern at: